Streamlined Procedure - which years to file?

 The program stipulates that you must file the 3 most recent delinquent tax returns, including extensions.
 At the time of writing (Feb 13 2019), those years are 2015, 2016, 2017.

 Why not 2016, 2017, 2018?
 2018 is not yet overdue.
 Assuming the program does not change, 2018 will be overdue (for those abroad) on June 15, 2019

 The IRS has provided a wealth of resources, including the following to help determine what you should file.

 *Source - IRS

 What should you do now?

 If you are behind on your tax returns, you should take necessary steps and get complaint ASAP by filing 2014-2016 streamlined procedure.
-You should also request an extension for 2017 to not risk being late on that return.
+You should also request an extension for 2018 to not risk being late on that return.
 Since the streamlined package requires snail-mail, you do not want to electronically file 2017 before the package has time to be processed.
-We recommend to wait 45 days after mailing your (2014-2016) SP package to file the next year (2017) return.
+We recommend waiting 45 days after mailing your (2015-2017) SP package to file the next year (2018) return.

 - Less tax fees for you since you do not have to do 2017 separately.

 Cons of waiting until 2018 is overdue and filing 2016–2018 SP

 - Outside of direct IRS guidance.